QuantEcon/lecture-source-jl/rst_files/general_packages.rst

 ..
 I am not sure I agree...
 The size of the ecosystem depends on what kind of package you are thinking of
 ..
 While Julia lacks the massive scientific ecosystem of Python, it has successfully attracted a small army of enthusiastic and talented developers

-Julia has both a large number of useful, well written libraries and many incomplete poorly maintained proof of concepts
+Julia has both a large number of useful, well written libraries and many incomplete poorly maintained proofs of concept

 A major advantage of Julia libraries is that, because Julia itself is sufficiently fast, there is less need to mix in low level languages like C and Fortran